xyznaveen/naveenniraula.com.np/README.md

 Personal Website
 ================

-This repository contains all the files used in my personal website. :)
+This repository is the exact clone of my website. :)